 Leasehold Properties – The Pros & Cons

 Next on this freehold vs leasehold Singapore is the ever-growing leasehold properties.
 Mostly condominiums and HDB flats, approximately 80% of the land is believed to be under this category.
 Typically, these properties are bounded with a 99-year lease agreement but other land tenure ownership is likewise available such as 30-year, 60-year or even 999-year.

 - Most leasehold properties are located in prime districts near financial centers, tourist attractions, MRT stations, schools public transport and shopping centers.

 - Leasehold properties are more affordable and it comes in all shapes and sizes.
 It could offer a significant amount of savings.

-- With 80-95% of land being sold on leasehold status, it means wider options for home buyers.
-You can freely choose your home’s location, size and budget.
+- With 80-95% of the land being sold on leasehold status, it means wider options for home buyers.
+You can freely choose your home’s location, size, and budget.

 - From an investment standpoint, a leasehold property is more lucrative since it has a greater possibility of short term resale and transient rentals.

 - The number one concern with leasehold properties is the decaying lease.
 Every day, the reducing number of available lease affects the price of the property.